 Associates a policy with a retention pair or standard pair.
-Associates a review schedule with a retention pair.
-Associates a policy schedule with a policy.

-When the -policyid option is used with the -associate action and a -pairid parameter, it links the specified pair and policy.
-Policies can be associated with retention pairs and standard pairs.
+When the -policyId parameter is used with the -associate action and a -pairId parameter, it links the specified pair and policy.
+Policies that move data in either direction can be associated with retention pairs and standard pairs.
+Policies that move data from secondary to primary can be associated only with standard pairs.